laszewsk/mlcommons/benchmarks/earthquake/latest/experiments/rivanna/README.md

 ds6011-sp22-002               100000               0         59156.2
 ```

-Chose the allocation which is most appropriate for you, and change it in the yaml file
+Choose the allocation which is most appropriate for you and change it
+in its corresponding yaml file (e.g. for localscratch, the yaml is called
+`rivanna-localscratch.yaml`).
 Locate the following line and change accordingly.

 ```
 run: